Center for Disease Control and Prevention (CDC). Our management team have implemented protocols

 - Dependent upon testing status, residents may be able to participate in small group activities and communal dining – all with safety measures in place such as masks, social distancing and frequent sanitization.

-- “Window Visits” are always available, regardless of county rank.
-Each community is able to accommodate airlock/vestibule visits during inclement weather.
+- In the event of a quarantine, “Window Visits” are available and each community is able to accommodate airlock/vestibule visits during inclement weather.

 Protocol for Independent Living includes: